Picture Postcard Workflow: LAB Color Boost or RGB Saturation Boost?

 After the boost, the A gets 101, the B 57.
 You bet that's out-of-gamut for RGB, so Photoshop has to give in.
 Similarly to what we saw for the yellow greens, we can expect the A to be cut off more than the B, right?
 So the expectation is that we lose more magenta than yellow, and find a shift towards orange.

 Not so.
 The resulting color is more magenta than the original.
-See below for a comparison again.
+See figure 6 for a comparison again.

 The boosted LAB 57,101,57 is translated back to RGB as 255,0,49.
 So the blue has remained positive where the green has vanished.
 Clearly we're on the pink/magenta side of red, unlike before the boost.
 Convert RGB 255,0,49 back to LAB and the result is 54,81,51.
 Again, the highest turns in most (A, from 101 to 81) whereas the lowest decreases only 6 points (B, from 57 to 51).
 Still the result appears to have gained in magenta compared to the original.